chunrapeepat/inscribed/docs/export-options.md

 - Archiving your presentation in a standard document format
 - Including your presentation in reports or documentation

+### Export as Video

+Export your slides as an MP4 video with customizable frame timing.
+This is ideal for:

+- Presenting your slides as a video during conferences or meetings
+- Uploading to video platforms like YouTube or Vimeo
+- Embedding in websites or presentations that support video
+- Sharing on social media platforms that prioritize video content

 ### Embed Presentation

 Create an iframe embed code in **"presentation format"** to embed everywhere.
 Recommended for explaining something in a step-by-step presentation format.